 The mistake: A behaviourist system requires precise, consistent application of consequences.
 But schools are human systems.
 The same behaviour is rewarded one day and ignored the next, depending on the teacher's mood or workload.
 Or consequences are applied arbitrarily: one learner gets a warning, another gets a detention, for the same infraction.

 Classroom symptom: A secondary learner is late to class.
 One teacher gives a detention.
 Another gives a warning.
 The learner doesn't learn "punctuality matters"; they learn "consequences depend on who's looking."
-They optimise behaviour around which teachers enforce which rules, not around the principle that punctuality is respectful.
+They improve behaviour around which teachers enforce which rules, not around the principle that punctuality is respectful.

 The fix: Behaviourist systems require infrastructure: explicit written behaviour codes, trained staff who apply them consistently, systems (like duty rotas) that ensure visible enforcement.
 This is expensive in time and attention.
 Most schools can't sustain it at scale.
 A more realistic alternative is to invest in culture: shared norms where learners understand the reason for a rule (punctuality shows respect for peers' learning time), not just the consequence.
 Once internalised, the rule holds even if enforcement is inconsistent.